AmTuTi1999/FMIBAMGTSE/README.md

-# DAGFaith — Experiments

-**The Failures of Marginal Influence-Based Attribution Methods for Global Time Series Explanations**
+# The Failures of Marginal Influence-Based Attribution Methods for Global Time Series Explanations

 Empirical demonstration of the two failure modes the theory predicts, and that an admissible instantiation passes where the others fail.
 ---